mgoetz/StarTrekTimelinesSpreadsheet/README.md

 If you want to test the production build (In case you think Babili might be breaking something) after running `npm run build` you can then call `npm run prod`.
 This will cause electron to load off of the `dist/` build instead of looking for the webpack-dev-server instance.
 Electron will launch automatically after compilation.

+## Privacy and security
+There is no server associated with this tool, all state stays on your device.
+Here's a comprehensive list of URLs that the tool accesses (all these URLs are accessed over a secure (HTTPS) connection):
+- https://thorium.disruptorbeam.com/ : this is the login URL for DisruptorBeam; your username / password or Facebook access token is sent to this URL in order to get an access_token.
+This URL is only accessed during login.
+- https://stt.disruptorbeam.com/ : this is the main Star Trek Timelines API endpoint URL, owned by DisruptorBeam.
+- https://api.github.com/repos/IAmPicard/StarTrekTimelinesSpreadsheet/releases : this URL contains the list of tool releases.
+It's accessed during application boot (and from the About tab) to check for new versions.
+No data is sent along with the request (it's just a GET).
+- https://logic.azure.com : this URL is accessed when (and only if) you submit user feedback.
+The only data included with the request are the fields in the feedback dialog itself.
+No other data is sent.
+- https://ptpb.pw : this URL is accessed when (and only if) you use the Share dialog to share your crew stats online.
+- https://www.facebook.com/v2.8/dialog/oauth : this URL is only accessed if you use the Facebook login option.
+It's used to obtain a facebook access token which is later sent to DB's server to get an access_token.

+The tool never stores your username or password and it only sends it to DisruptorBeam's official servers for login purposes.
+If you check the "Stay logged in" checkbox in the login dialog, the tool will store an access_token on your local device in the IndexedDB database.

+I encourage you to only use a version of the tool from a trusted source (such as the [Releases](https://github.com/IAmPicard/StarTrekTimelinesSpreadsheet/releases) page on GitHub).
+If a "well intentioned" person online offers to send you a modified version with "extra features" ask for the source code and manually compare against what's here in the repo to ensure no malicious functionality was added.

 ## Command line version of the tool
 **NOTE: The command-line version of the tool is deprecated, all new development happens in the GUI version!**